 What about bite correction or surgery?

 If your TMJ disorder has caused problems with how your teeth fit together you may need treatment such as bite adjustment (equilibration), orthodontics with or without jaw reconstruction, or restorative dental work.
 Surgical options, such as arthroscopy and open joint repair restructuring, are sometimes needed, but are reserved for severe cases.
-Dr. Portnof does not consider TMJ surgery unless the jaw can’t open, is dislocated and non-reducible, has severe degeneration, or the patient has undergone appliance treatment unsuccessfully.
+Drs.
+Portnof and Gebrael do not consider TMJ surgery unless the jaw can’t open, is dislocated and non-reducible, has severe degeneration, or the patient has undergone appliance treatment unsuccessfully.

-Dr. Portnof will provide you with exceptional oral surgery services!561-717-3660 In-Office Appointment Video Consultation
+Drs.
+Portnof and Gebrael will provide you with exceptional oral surgery and periodontal services!561-717-3660 In-Office Appointment Video Consultation

 Surgical Arts of Boca Raton